cssninjaStudio/fresh/README.md

 Fresh is a one page landing page starter built by [Css Ninja Studio](https://cssninja.io).
 Fresh is licensed under the MIT license.

-You can access the demo [here](https://cssninjastudio.github.io/fresh/).
+You can access the full demo [here](https://cssninjastudio.github.io/fresh/).

 ## Details